ppy/osu-wiki/wiki/People/The_Team/Nomination_Assessment_Team/en.md

 Members of the **evaluator** subgroup are primarily responsible for:

 - **Evaluation:** Evaluating the proficiency and activity of both current Beatmap Nominators and applicants. *See [Evaluations](/wiki/People/The_Team/Nomination_Assessment_Team/Evaluations) for more details.*
-- **Modding:** Modding at least 3 beatmaps per month.
+- **Nominating:** Nominating at least 2 beatmaps per month.
 This helps evaluators keep up to date with the mapping/modding community when evaluating current and aspiring Beatmap Nominators.
+  - Modding activity and other contributions may be used as a backup metric when evaluating activity.

 Evaluators are in high demand due to the sheer volume of [BN applications](/wiki/People/The_Team/Beatmap_Nominators/Becoming_a_Beatmap_Nominator).
 They, unlike advisors, therefore occasionally look for new members to join them and help ease the workload.
 This is why BNs who wish to join the NAT are primarily judged based on their ability to evaluate, and most NAT members join and stay as evaluators.